suraj-kumar-shah/shaaditree-chatbot/README.md

 This project is a React application built using **Vite**.
 It provides a fast development environment for building modern web applications.
-This project is a React application built using **Vite**.
-It provides a fast development environment for building modern web applications.
-This project is a React application built using **Vite**.
-It provides a fast development environment for building modern web applications.

 ## 📂 Project Structure